-For your free Halloween or cosplay costume patterns and tutorial videos, please scroll down to the second set of bullets.
+For your free Halloween or cosplay costume patterns and tutorial videos, please scroll down to the THIRD set of bullets.

 These patterns have been available on my website for quite some time now, but as my regular followers know, I’m converting all of my old JPG image patterns to PDFs for easy download.